 Oxford welcomes students from Northern Ireland

-Oxford for Northern Ireland offers a new approach to improve how the university collaborates with schools and to encourage more students from Northern Ireland to make successful applications to Oxford and other top UK universities.
-Oxford for Northern Ireland is coordinated by the University’s Undergraduate Admissions and Outreach team and is supported by a number of Oxford colleges including St Catherine's, New and Exeter colleges.
+Oxford for Northern Ireland offers a new approach to improve how the University collaborates with schools and to encourage more students from Northern Ireland to make successful applications to Oxford and other top UK universities.
+Oxford for Northern Ireland is currently supported by the University’s Undergraduate Admissions and Outreach team.

 Peter McDonald is a Professor of British and Irish Poetry at the University of Oxford and a tutor in poetry in the English language at Christ Church, Oxford.